Azure/autorest.cli/doc/05-authoring-azure-cli-commands.md

 ## Running The Extension

-To install the extesnion run:
+To install the extension run:

     azdev extension add <your-extension-name>